Pushpay loses its first female director

 Pushpay has lost its first female director, Justine Smyth, less than a year after her appointment to the board of the software company - which had been lauded for it's rapid ascent to a billion-dollar market cap, but also chipped by AUT Public Policy Professor Judy McGregor for being one of a number of local tech companies with an all-male board.

+"That is unacceptable in terms of business reputation, market responsiveness, consumer confidence and gender equality," the academic said.

-A brief statement gave no reason for Smyth's departure, which is effective immediately.
-Pushpay did not mmediately respond to a request for comment.
+A brief statement to the NZX gave no reason for Smyth's departure, which is effective immediately.
 Smyth said in an email to the Herald that her move was "just a personal decision".

+Pushpay's investor relations manager Gabrielle Wilson said, "Justine resigned from her directorship at Pushpay to enable her to dedicate more of her time to other directorships and opportunities."

 Smyth is also chair of Spark's board, and a director of Auckland International Airport.